rt3me/redux-todo-list/README.md

 # Redux todo list challenge

-* React todo list with state managed by redux created as an exercise by Matt Mozer
+* React todo list with state managed by redux created as an exercise by Mat Mozer

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).